Related Topics

 Original Medicare (Parts A and B) covers a wide range of important health care services, from hospital stays to doctor visits.
 However, it does not cover prescription medications.
 That’s where Medicare Part D comes in.
 Part D is a separate prescription drug plan available to Medicare enrollees.
 This benefit is sold through private plans that are approved by Medicare.
 Part D plans may be standalone plans or come as part of a Medicare Advantage plan.

-Each Part D plan can vary in costs and the drugs covered, and plans can change from year to year.
+Each Part D plan can vary in costs and the drugs covered, and coverage can change from year to year.
 That means a plan that covers certain prescriptions this year might change and not cover them next year.

 How to enroll in Medicare Part D